-How do you resolve an issue of imaging a drive (Ext4), if “Failed to copy” message showed up while using another forensic imager?
+How do you resolve the issue of imaging a drive (Ext4), if the “Failed to copy” message showed up while using another forensic imager?

-If there are bad sectors in the area where the metadata of the file system is stored, some of the files or the whole of the partition may not be found by regular tools.
-But the files could have been imaged without the file system’s metadata and may be available for acquisition with the help of Insight’s File Recovery functionality.
+If there are bad sectors in the area that stores metadata of the file system, some of the files or the whole of the partition may not be recognizable for regular tools.
+But the imaging of the files without the file system’s metadata may have been possible.
+Subsequently, they may be available for acquisition with the help of Insight’s File Recovery functionality.

 Can Atola imagers retrieve data from water-damaged hard drives?

-Depending on the kind of contact (it can range from sprinkles to complete submergence), the duration of such impact and even the composition of the water (if there is residue in the form of salts), the impact on the drive could vary substantially.
+Depending on many factors, the impact on the drive could vary substantially.
+First of all, the kind of contact (it can range from sprinkles to complete submergence), the duration of such impact and even the composition of the water (if there is residue in the form of salts).
 And in some cases, it can be quite dramatic.
-Therefore Atola engineers recommend you bring such drives to a cleanroom for the initial damage assessment, repair, and cleaning.
+Therefore, Atola engineers recommend that you bring such drives to a cleanroom.
+At the cleanroom, engineers will perform the initial damage assessment, repair, and cleaning.

-Once you receive the repaired drive back from the cleanroom, run diagnostics with an Atola imager.
-It is very likely that there has been damage to the platters, and our multi-pass imaging system will acquire the image as usual.
+After that, run diagnostics with an Atola imager.
+It is very likely that there was damage to the platters, and our multi-pass imaging system will acquire the image as usual.

 Will Atola TaskForce support AFF4 file format?